Leichhardt suburb profile

 Leichhardt rental market trends

-The rental market in Leichhardt has shown stability, with house rents remaining unchanged at $900 per week over the past year, while unit rents have increased by 7% to $728 per week.
-This steady demand, coupled with Leichhardt's vibrant community and proximity to the city, makes it an attractive option for renters seeking a balanced urban lifestyle.
+The rental market in Leichhardt has shown stability, with house rents remaining unchanged at $900 per week over the past year.
+In contrast, unit rents have experienced a 7% increase, reaching $728 per week.
+This suggests a growing demand for units, making Leichhardt an attractive option for renters seeking a vibrant community with a mix of residential and commercial amenities.

 Suburbs near Leichhardt